1. The Beaches

 Devon isn’t nicknamed the ‘Two Coast County’ for nothing- with two coasts comes an abundance of beaches to choose from.
-There’s long sandy beaches, rocky beaches, quiet beaches and beaches full of families.
+There are long sandy beaches, rocky beaches, quiet beaches and beaches full of families.
 So take your pick.
 Croyde is well known for surfing and is a popular destination for families.
 You might even get a gorgeous pink sunset like this one…

-2. The tasty Food – Cream teas, fish n’ chips and cafes galore.
-Devon has become a bit of a foodie heaven over the years boasting an array of great restaurants and dining experiences.
+Cream teas, fish n’ chips and cafes galore.
+Devon has become a bit of a foodie heaven over the years, boasting an array of great restaurants and dining experiences.
 Pack some ciders and head down to Barricane Beach for a homemade curry with a view or eat on a barge in the middle of a river at the River Exe Cafe.
-If you fancy something a bit more refined you can even find yourself at Michelin star restaurant.
-One of the newest Michelin star holders is the Olive Room, run by a young local chef in Ilfracombe.
+If you fancy something a bit more refined you can even find yourself at a Michelin star restaurant such as Thomas Carr 1873, run by a young local chef in Ilfracombe.

-5. National Parks – Dartmoor and Exmoor are two National Parks in Devon.
+Dartmoor and Exmoor are two stunning National Parks in Devon.
 Take a ride on a cliff railway in Lynton & Lynmouth in Exmoor or check out the wild ponies of Dartmoor.
 Both parks will amaze you with their beauty!

 Blog Post by Lauren from @NYtoAnywhere – check out her website here.